Cognitive Penetrability of Perception

 io.
 Process Inferentialism

-Siegel (2013a, 2013b) maintains that a perceptual experience gets epistemically downgraded whenever it has a checkered past; vale a dire, its etiology is similar with respect to its psychological elements to the etiology of a (possible) belief that has the same content and proves unjustified.
+Siegel (2013a, 2013b) maintains that a perceptual experience gets epistemically downgraded whenever it has a checkered past; vale a dire, its etiology is similar with respect to its psychological elements to the etiology of a (possibile) belief that has the same content and proves unjustified.
 Consider this example that draws an analogy between wishful seeing and wishful thinking.
 John’s wishfully seeing that Jack is angry consists of John’s visual experience as if Jack is angry, produced by an etiology involving cognitive penetration by John’s desire that Jack is angry.
 John’s experience has a checkered past because its etiology is similar with respect to its psychological elements to the etiology of an unjustified belief that Jack is angry, which John could have out of his wishful thinking.

 Note that a cognitively penetrated perceptual experience may not have a checkered past.
 Tuttavia, all beliefs based on cognitively penetrated experiences with checkered past are ill-formed, and so unjustified (Siegel 2013a).